Municipal Historic Resources

 The Standards and Guidelines for the Conservation of Historic Places in Canada provides further guidance for how to make conservation decisions.

-Owners of designated Municipal Historic Resources may be eligible for grant funding under the Alberta Historical Resources Foundation.
+Owners of designated Municipal Historic Resources may be eligible for grant funding through the Alberta government.

 Alberta Register of Historic Places